 |or go to the page by scanning this QR code|

 Running the app:

 When you first open the app it will display the privacy policies and terms and conditions.
 To go further, you will need to read the conditions and then click "accept" at the bottom right hand of your screen.
-(If you are using a device running an Android version lower than 4 or a device with a very small screen, the button may not be visible.
-We are sorry, but such devices are not supported.)

 When you click "accept" you are brought to a screen with information about light pollution.
 Click "next" to go on.